obmctest/openpower-debug-collector/README.md

 ## Hardware dump collection interface

-The host dump collection interface can be invoked in the following way
+The hardware dump collection interface can be invoked in the following way

 ```
 busctl --verbose call org.open_power.Dump.Manager